za3k/short-programs/README.md

 Short Programs
 ---

-A collection of short programs which I wrote and are useful, but don't need their own repository
+A collection of short programs which I wrote and find useful, but don't need their own repository

+google
+---
+Searches for something on google, opening the results page in the default browser.

 last
 ---